Razeeman/Android-Popular-Libraries-Cheatsheet/README.md

 **Subscription time**.
 This is a temporary state when subscribe() is called on a flow that establishes the chain of processing steps internally.
 This is when the subscription side-effects are triggered (see doOnSubscribe).
 Some sources block or start emitting items right away in this state.

 **Runtime**.
 This is the state when the flows are actively emitting items, errors or completion signals.
 Practically, this is when the body of the given example above executes.

+### RxJava.
+Schedulers types

+- **Schedulers.immediate()**: Creates and returns a Scheduler that executes work immediately on the current thread.

+- **Schedulers.trampoline()**: Creates and returns a Scheduler that queues work on the current thread to be executed after the current work completes.

+- **Schedulers.newThread()**: Creates and returns a Scheduler that creates a new Thread for each unit of work.

+- **Schedulers.computation()**: Creates and returns a Scheduler intended for computational work.
+This can be used for event-loops, processing callbacks and other computational work.
+Do not perform IO-bound work on this scheduler.
+Use Schedulers.io() instead.

+- **Schedulers.io()**: Creates and returns a Scheduler intended for IO-bound work.
+The implementation is backed by an Executor thread-pool that will grow as needed.
+This can be used for asynchronously performing blocking IO.
+Do not perform computational work on this scheduler.
+Use Schedulers.computation() instead.

+- **Schedulers.test()**: Creates and returns a TestScheduler, which is useful for debugging.
+It allows you to test schedules of events by manually advancing the clock at whatever pace you choose.

+- **AndroidSchedulers.mainThread()**: This Scheduler is provided by rxAndroid library.
+This is used to bring back the execution to the main thread so that UI modification can be made.
+This is usually used in observeOn method.

 <a name="okhttp"></a>
 # OkHttp [![Maven][okhttp-mavenbadge]][okhttp-maven] [![Source][okhttp-sourcebadge]][okhttp-source]